Introduction

 From here, we will add more bones.

-If you put the bone into edit mode by pressing [Tab] key, you can select the circle above and below the bone.
+If you place the bone in edit mode by pressing [Tab] key, you can select the circle above and below the bone.

-First, select the top circle and press the [E] key to push it out.
-Then a new bone will appear.
+Firstly, select the top circle and press the [E] key to push it out.
+Then, a new bone will appear.

 If you press the X/Y/Z keys immediately after pressing the [E] key, the bone will come out neatly in the direction you want it to go.